constancedestais/Confidence_dependent_confirmation_bias_in_RL/README.md

 - model 2: confidence-dependent learning rates, no confidence modulation of choice
 - model 4: confidence-dependent learning rates, AND confidence modulation of choice

 ## Available datasets

 - "MLNSG_0reversals_all"
 - "MLNSG_1reversal_all"
 - "CDAG_all"
-- "MLNSG_0reversals_partialfeedbacktrials"
+- "MLNSG_0reversals_partialfeedbacktrials" - subset of MLNSG_0reversals_all, split by within-participant Information condition
-- "MLNSG_0reversals_completefeedbacktrials"
+- "MLNSG_0reversals_completefeedbacktrials" - subset of MLNSG_0reversals_all, split by within-participant Information condition
-- "MLNSG_1reversal_partialfeedback"
+- "MLNSG_1reversal_partialfeedback" - subset of MLNSG_1reversal_all, split by between-participant Information condition
-- "MLNSG_1reversal_completefeedback"
+- "MLNSG_1reversal_completefeedback" - subset of MLNSG_1reversal_all, split by between-participant Information condition
-- "CDAG_partialfeedback"
+- "CDAG_partialfeedback" - subset of CDAG_all, split by between-participant Information condition
-- "CDAG_completefeedback"
+- "CDAG_completefeedback" - subset of CDAG_all, split by between-participant Information condition

 ## Quick start